Getting your Trinity Audio player ready... |

 When you begin familiarizing yourself with the content tested in GMAT Quant, you’ll quickly see that the content is quite conceptual in nature.
 In other words, the questions you face are not calculation-heavy.

 Let’s look at a few examples of tasks you could be asked to complete in the Quant section of the GMAT.
-For each set of tasks, note that the task you may be asked to perform on the GMAT does not require a calculator, while the task you would never be asked to perform would require a calculator.
+For each set of tasks, note that the task you may be asked to perform does not require a calculator, while the task you would never be asked to perform would require a calculator.

 You may be asked to … Determine whether the standard deviation of a set is zero.